beistvan/timer-app-py/README.md

 # Timer App
-Simple timer App in Python
+Simple timer App in Python 3 using Tkinter